-Behaviour which constitutes bullying and harassment, intimidation, victimisation or discrimination will not be tolerated and may be addressed via the School's disciplinary policy.
-This includes physical and verbal abuse and use of inappropriate language or unprofessional behaviour with colleagues, children and parents.
+Behaviour which constitutes bullying and harassment, intimidation, victimisation, discrimination or abuse of authority will not be tolerated and may be addressed by implementing the School's bullying and harassment policy and / or the disciplinary policy.
+This includes physical and verbal abuse and use of inappropriate language (for example the use of profanity, vulgar expressions) or unprofessional behaviour (for example, being rude or hostile) with colleagues, pupils and parents.